-b) Type and tolerance of the Seuthe smoke generator and the smoke distillate c) Setting the decoder output d) Connecting the smoke generator
+b) Type and tolerance of the Seuthe smoke generator and the smoke distillate c) Setting the decoder output For correct smoking action you should set the AUX output to "Dimmer" as well as full "Brightness."
+More info in chapter d) Connecting the smoke generator

 Seuthe smoke generators have considerable production tolerances.
 Therefore, it is possible that one unit works perfectly well while another does not.
-Type of distillate and filling level have an influence as well.
+Type of distillate and filling level have an influence as well